daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-02-03-Data-Transfer-Andromeda-OSF-Pipeline.md

     - $ cd globusconnectpersonal-x.y.z
 - Start Globus Connect Personal.
 Since this is the first time you are running it, you must complete setup before you can run the full application.
     - $ ./globusconnectpersonal

+## stopped here because I have to get an authentication code for setup